zekeriyasari/Causal.jl/docs/src/manual/components/systems/staticsystems/staticsystems.md

 ```math
     y = g(u, t)
 ```
 where `g` is the output function `outputfunc`.
 Note that `outputfunc` is expected to have two inputs, the value `u` of the `input` and the current time `t`.
-The simulation in `Jusdl` is a clocked-simulation, that is the data flowing through the input and output connections of components is actually sampled at time `t`.
+The simulation in `Causal` is a clocked-simulation, that is the data flowing through the input and output connections of components is actually sampled at time `t`.
 Therefore, for example, the system modeled by
 ```math
 y(t) = g(u(t),t)
 ```